FDI in Korea

 Foreign direct investment (FDI) in South Korea has continuously grown since 2001.

-Reported amount of FDI reached around USD 20 billion for two consecutive years, maintaining its strong upward momentum.
+Reported amount of FDI has continued to reach around USD 20 billion every year since 2015, maintaining its strong upward momentum.

 Foreign Direct Investment (FDI) in Korea

 The recent rise in foreign direct investment is attributed to growing capital inflow from investors in emerging countries including China and Middle Eastern nations through the Korea-China FTA, summit diplomacy, and other policy measures to reinforce economic cooperation.
 Increased investment in service sectors such as logistics and cultural contents is another driving force behind the rising FDI in Korea.
 In recent years, global companies are increasingly establishing headquarters and R&D centers in Korea, while expanding investment into higher value–added businesses like advanced materials.

 FDI amounts declared (2019)

 (USD 1 million)